ian-IBCIRL/IB-PP5-MVP/README.md

     BS5 carousel looks better but BS5 breaks tables and uses different code for toast close icons

-    Had to remove the border and align the buttons to the bottom.
+    Had to remove the border and align the buttons to the top of the carousel.

     Still don't like the faded buttons till you hover.